MESH-Research/Pilcrow/docs/contributing/testing.md

 Each package's documentation is an excellent source of information on testing best practices and examples.
 The [Vue Testing Handbook](https://lmiller1990.github.io/vue-testing-handbook/) is also an excellent resource for unit testing a Vue application.
 ### Lando config for Majestic UI

-The [Majestic](https://github.com/Raathigesh/majestic) GUI for jest is a useful tool for running unit tests in a browser and watching code and tests for changes.
+The [Majestic](https://github.com/Raathigesh/majestic) GUI for Jest is a useful tool for running unit tests in a browser and watching code and tests for changes.
 You can add the following config to your `.lando.local.yml` file to enable a container for Majestic.

 ::: warning Heads Up
  If you already have configuration `.lando.local.yml`, be sure to merge the services and proxy keys, or Lando will fail to rebuild/start.